-Why travel on a crowded bus tour with a fixed itinerary when you can enjoy a private tour of London with your own personal tour guide Harry Norman as recommended on the Tripadvisor link below ?
+Why travel on a crowded bus tour with a fixed itinerary when you can enjoy a flexible private tour with your own personal tour guide Harry Norman as recommended on the Tripadvisor link below ?

-Wherever you would like to visit on your tour of England, we have a private tour for you.
-Just scroll through the tours and prices heading at the top of this page for more details.
+Scroll through the tours and prices heading at the top of this page for even more details.

 - Our sedans or minivans are very comfortable so will ensure the best trip possible.